chauff/cse1500-web-transcripts/_practicals/assignment-css-node.md

 ordering: 3
 ---

-# Assignment 6
+# Assignment CSS+Node

 In the first part of this assignment, you will employ *CSS* to make your splash and game screen look good.

 In the second part of this assignment, you will implement a number of smaller items, that each do not take a lot of time, but round off your application and showcase additional abilities of Node.js and the browser.

+**An automatically generated PDF of this assignment is available [here](../generatedPDFs/assignment-css-node.pdf).**

 ## 0. Preliminaries

 Remember that this is a group assignment!
 Work efficiently as a team!
-Both team members must contribute to the code and both team members must understand all parts of the code.
-The group interviews will focus on having the required functionality and showing off your understanding of the code.
+Both team members **must contribute to the code** and **both team members must understand the code**.
+The group interview will focus on having the required functionality and showing off your understanding of the code.

 ### Overview of deliverables and upload procedure